binbashar/le-docker-leverage-toolbox/README.md

 - We know it contains Terraform 1.2.1 and it is the first iteration for this toolbox set.
 - If something other than Terraform is updated the LEVERAGE_TOOLBOX_IMAGE_VERSION is bumped, e.g.:
   - *binbash/leverage-toolbox:1.2.1-0.0.2* or *binbash/leverage-toolbox:1.2.1-0.1.0* (these examples are a patch and a minor)
-- If Terraform is updated then LEVERAGE_TOOLBOX_IMAGE_VERSION is reset and TERRAFORM_VERSION is bumped accordingly to the Terraform version, e.g.:
+- If Terraform is updated then LEVERAGE_TOOLBOX_IMAGE_VERSION is reset and TOFU_VERSION is bumped accordingly to the Terraform version, e.g.:
   - *binbash/leverage-toolbox:1.2.2-0.0.1* or *binbash/leverage-toolbox:1.3.0-0.0.1*

 Another example, e.g., given image *binbash/leverage-toolbox:1.2.1-0.5.3*: